city41/breakouts/README.md

 ## Thanks!

 Thanks to Addy Osmani, Sindre Sorhus and everyone else involved with TodoMVC for the idea and inspiration.
-Also thanks to everyone who is contributing new implementations and suggestions.
+Also thanks to [everyone who is contributing new implementations and suggestions](https://github.com/city41/breakouts/graphs/contributors)